harness/developer-hub/docs/first-gen/first-gen-quickstarts/aws-ami-deployments.md

    * **Name:** Enter **AMI Tutorial**.
    * **Environment Type:** Select **Non-Production**.

-One you click **Submit**, the new Environment page appears.
+   Once you click **Submit**, the new Environment page appears.
 Next we will add an Infrastructure Definition to identify the related ASG information.

    An [Infrastructure Definition](../continuous-delivery/model-cd-pipeline/environments/environment-configuration.md#add-an-infrastructure-definition) for an AMI deployment specifies the base ASG for deployments, as well as options such as Target Groups and Load Balancers.

    When you create the Harness Workflow later, you will pick this Infrastructure Definition to use for deployment.

-1. Click **Add Infrastructure Definition**.
+3. Click **Add Infrastructure Definition**.
 The **Infrastructure Definition** dialog appears.
 Enter the following settings and click **Submit**:

    * **Name:** Enter **AMI Tutorial**.
    * **Cloud Provider Type:** Select **Amazon Web Services**.